coverclock/com-diag-diminuto/README.md

 * iso8601 - converts seconds since the UNIX epoch into an ISO8601 timestamp.
 * juliantime - converts a timestamp into a year, julian day, and seconds.
 * juliet - display the local time in ISO 8601 format.
+* linetool - manipulate GPIO lines using the ioctl interface.
 * log - log from command line and/or stdin using Diminuto log functions.
 * logging - display the configuration and state of the log feature.
 * loopback - provide a configurable serial port loopback.